thebridsk/bridgescorerdocs/docs/content/duplicate/enterhand.md

 </div>

-This page allows the scorekeeper to enter the contract that was bit for the hand, and the result of playing the hand.
+This page allows the scorekeeper to enter the contract that was bid for the hand, and the result of playing the hand.

 For the contract and results buttons, the color of the button has the following meaning:

 - The dark yellow
 <svg width="15.00" height="15.00" viewBox="-10.1 -10.1 20.2 20.2" class="piechart" style="display: inline-block;">
   <circle cx="0" cy="0" r="10" fill="yellow" stroke="black" stroke-width="1"></circle>
 </svg>
 buttons indicates what should be selected next.
 - The light yellow
 <svg width="15.00" height="15.00" viewBox="-10.1 -10.1 20.2 20.2" class="piechart" style="display: inline-block;">
   <circle cx="0" cy="0" r="10" fill="lightyellow" stroke="black" stroke-width="1" stroke="black" stroke-width="1"></circle>
 </svg>
 buttons indicates that this still needs to be selected, but something else should be selected first.
 - The light green
 <svg width="15.00" height="15.00" viewBox="-10.1 -10.1 20.2 20.2" class="piechart" style="display: inline-block;">
   <circle cx="0" cy="0" r="10" fill="lightgreen" stroke="black" stroke-width="1"></circle>
 </svg>